spoonapps/docs/doc/getting_started/tour_i/tour_i.md

 (87ddvf54) C:\> mkdir C:\spoonroot
 ```

-This directory will only be created *inside the container* and *not* on your local system, illustrated by viewing our containerized vs. native directories:
+This directory will only be created *inside the container* and *not* on your local system, illustrated by viewing our containerized vs. native directories after executing the `mkdir` command:

 ```
 # In the native command prompt: